Arm-Examples/EW2024_CMSIS-Toolbox/paper.md

 If you are using the CMSIS-Toolbox utilities directly, you also need to install the following tools:

 * CMAKE
-  * If you are using a modern Linux distribution, you can install CMAKE using “sudo apt install cmake”.
+  * If you are using a modern Linux distribution, you can install CMAKE using "sudo apt install cmake".
 Otherwise, for other installers, please visit https://cmake.org/download  .
 * Ninja (build system)
-  * If you are using a modern Linux distribution, you can install Ninja using “sudo apt install ninja-build”.
+  * If you are using a modern Linux distribution, you can install Ninja using "sudo apt install ninja-build".
 Otherwise, for other installers, please visit https://ninja-build.org.

 If you would like to try out the Arm Compiler 6 (AC6) with the CMSIS-Toolbox, you can use the AC6 with a community license.
 Further information is available here: https://learn.arm.com/learning-paths/microcontrollers/vcpkg-tool-installation/licenseactivation/

 If you are using a cloud computing environment such as Docker, instead of installing the tools manually, you could use the VCPGK mechanism to install the tool from an artifactory system.
-Information for this installation method is covered here: https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/installation.md#vcpkg---setup-using-cli
+Information for this installation method is covered here: https://open-cmsis-pack.github.io/cmsis-toolbox/installation#vcpkg-setup-using-cli

 You can also use VCPKG with Visual Studio Code.
-Information for this can be found here: https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/installation.md#vcpgk---setup-in-vs-code
+Information for this can be found here: https://open-cmsis-pack.github.io/cmsis-toolbox/installation#vcpkg-setup-in-vs-code

 Please note that currently the VCPKG method is not supported on Arm64 Linux systems.